efarraro/deckerino/README.md

 License
 =============
-Copyright (c) 2014 Eric Farraro.
+Deckerino is copyright (c) 2014 Eric Farraro.
 See LICENSE for details.